I just got a note about something I did not know about.

 You have a good weekend.

-We'll be uh back right after this, folks.
+We'll be back right after this, folks.

 Stay with us.

-So they combine it with Via Ragosa.
+So they combine it with Villa Ragosa.

 So this fits.

-Uh and I'm telling you, this is pure surface, that this is just media introspection and nothing serious about it.
+And I'm telling you, this is pure surface, that this is just media introspection and nothing serious about it.

-If if they actually made something serious about this in terms of violating journalistic ethics, then half of New York and D.C. news people would have to quit their jobs.
+If they actually made something serious about this in terms of violating journalistic ethics, then half of New York and D.C. news people would have to quit their jobs.

 It's incestuous up there.

-Number of people that believe me.
+Number of people, believe me.

 Never once.